Kevyn Aucoin: Death

 In September 2001, after increasing amounts of back pain and headaches, Aucoin was diagnosed with a rare pituitary tumor.
 He had been suffering from acromegaly resulting from the tumor for much of his life, but it had gone undiagnosed.
 He underwent a successful surgery and had the tumor removed, but continued to experience pain.

 Aucoin began taking increasing amounts of prescription and non-prescription painkillers to ease his physical and mental suffering.
 Antunes implored Aucoin to get help, and Aucoin made many attempts to recover, but could not stop the drug use entirely.
 Antunes went to Paris for a week to be alone.
 That same week, Aucoin's health rapidly declined and he was hospitalized.
 Antunes' leaving Aucoin for what became the last week of his life created animosity between Aucoin's family and Antunes, resulting in Antunes being locked out of the home he shared with Aucoin.

-Aucoin died on May 7, 2002 at Westchester Medical Center in Valhalla, New York of kidney and liver failure due to acetaminophen toxicity, caused by prescription painkillers.
+Aucoin died on May 7, 2002, at Westchester Medical Center in Valhalla, New York of kidney and liver failure due to acetaminophen toxicity, caused by prescription painkillers.
 His mother Thelma died soon afterwards in October 2002, ostensibly from grief.
 Despite his instructions that his ashes be scattered in Hawaii, at the site where he and Antunes married, Aucoin's ashes are interred with his mother in Louisiana.

-The Kevyn Aucoin Beauty brand has remained in business since his death, and is still sold in multiple stores, including Bergdorf Goodman, Neiman Marcus, Nordstrom, Sephora, and Space.NK.
+The Kevyn Aucoin Beauty brand has remained in business since his death.